ibpsa/project1-boptest/README.md

 that is being developed as part of the IBPSA Project 1 (https://ibpsa.github.io/project1/).

 ## Structure
-- ``\testcase#`` contains prototype code for a test case, including docs, models, and configuration settings.
+- ``/testcase#`` contains prototype code for a test case, including docs, models, and configuration settings.
-- ``\examples`` contains prototype code for interacting with a test case and running example tests with simple controllers.
+- ``/examples`` contains prototype code for interacting with a test case and running example tests with simple controllers.
-- ``\parser`` contains prototype code for a script that parses a Modelica model using signal exchange blocks and outputs a wrapper FMU.
+- ``/parser`` contains prototype code for a script that parses a Modelica model using signal exchange blocks and outputs a wrapper FMU.
-- ``\template`` contains template Modelica code for a test case emulator model.
+- ``/template`` contains template Modelica code for a test case emulator model.
+- ``/testing`` contains code for testing.

 ## Run Prototype Test Cases
 1) Build the test case image by ``$ TESTCASE=testcase# make build`` where # is the number of the test case to build.